heyqule/enemy_race_manager/Mod-Compatibility.md

 #### Armoured Biters & Explosive Biters & Cold Biters
 - All biters, worms and spawners support leveling.
 - They join default enemy force, erm_vanilla.
-- The biter mods' multiplier stacks with this mod's multiplier.
-However, I suggest leave them alone and adjust the multiplier in ERM.
+- The biter mods' multiplier stacks with ERM's multiplier.
+I suggest leave them alone and adjust the multiplier in ERM.

 #### Rampant AI (limited)
 - It works with default settings.
 However, its AI code only work for "enemy" force.
 It does not affect custom enemy forces.
 - Rampant enemies override default spawners.
-They don't support many features from ERM.
+Enabling them may have odd behavior.
+They also don't support many features from ERM.

-#### Other biter mods, like bobs enemy or natural evolution enemies.
+#### Other biter mods with tiers and level, like bobs enemy or natural evolution enemies.
 - Not supported.
-ERM overrides biter spawners table.
+ERM override the biter spawners table.

 #### New Game Plus
 - When the game resets, attack meter also reset.